Abris mulls sale of Polish healthcare company Scanmed -sources

 Abris bought Scanmed in 2020 from Life Healthcare Group Holdings LHCJ.J with the company valued at 340 million zlotys.

-Abris and American Heart of Poland were not immediately available to comment.
+Abris declined to comment, while American Heart of Poland described itself as "an entity actively consolidating the medical care market in Poland".

+"As part of our strategic options, we consider organic growth opportunities as well as mergers and acquisitions.
+We are currently analysing all development opportunities that may increase the group's potential," it said in an e-mailed statement.

-Scanmed runs medical and cardiology centers as well as three multi-specialist hospitals in almost 40 locations across Poland.
+Scanmed runs medical and cardiology centres as well as three multi-specialist hospitals in almost 40 locations across Poland.

 The group had a net loss of 13.9 million zlotys on revenue of 615.6 million zlotys in the 15 months ended on December 2022, compared to a net loss of 12.3 million zlotys and 410.5 million zlotys in revenue in the 12 months ended in September 2021.